Product Management Specialist Jobs in USA with Visa Sponsorship

 How can I find Product Management Specialist jobs that actively sponsor visas?

 Migrate Mate filters job listings specifically for visa-sponsoring employers, making it the most efficient way to find product management roles where sponsorship is already confirmed.
-Many companies technically allow sponsorship but won't initiate it without being prompted, searching on Migrate Mate surfaces employers who have a demonstrated history of filing H-1B or E-3 petitions for product roles.
+Many companies technically allow sponsorship but won't initiate it without being prompted, searching on Migrate Mate surfaces employers who have a demonstrated history of filing H-1B visa or E-3 visa petitions for product roles.

 Is the H-1B lottery a serious obstacle for product management candidates?